Angelo Santangelo's Ancestors

 Giovanni Santangelo’s ancestry is unknown, but he lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
 Who he married is unknown, but they had at least three sons baptized in the mother church parish of Sciacca as follows — Tommaso baptized as Masi in early January of 1530; ancestor Gaspare; and Giovanni Accusio, who was baptized as Jo Cursa in October of 1541.
 These are all index listings, as there are no register records prior to 1543.
 On all of these index records a mother’s name is not given and the father is simply listed as Jo.

 There are several entries for his name in both volumes of Pellegrino Mortillaro’s books, Andrea Randazzo un notaio storico.
 In volume one, there are five inventory entries for his name for the years 1543, 1561, 1562, 1568 and 1594.
 In volume 2 there are three Testamento (will) entries for the years 1534, 1542 and 1561.
 Any one or two of these could be for ancestor Giovanni, but without further documentation, it is impossible to know for sure.
 Of these options, it is most likely ancestor Giovanni filed his will on December 27, 1542, with Sciacca notary Federico Bonachia and died shortly before September 26, 1543, the date an inventory of his property was taken and filed by Sciacca notary Bartolomeo Modica.
+(Mouse over and click on what might be his will entry image left to enlarge in a new window or tab.)
 But again, this is just speculation.
 For now, this is all that is known about him.

 ~< Back to Chart >~